dstr89/aem-unit-vs-integration/README.md

 ## Use case

-In this example we implemented a component called "Article list" that fetches and displays information from its child pages.
+In this example we implemented a component called _Article list_ that fetches and displays information from its child pages.

 We could define acceptance criteria for the components as following:
 * Once added to a home page, the component automatically fetches all child article pages